Byron Bay Bluesfest

 The Byron Bay Bluesfest, formerly the East Coast International Blues & Roots Music Festival, is an annual Australian music festival that has been held over the Easter long weekend in the Byron Bay, New South Wales, area since 1990.
 The festival features a large selection of blues and roots performers from Australia and around the world and is one of the world's leading contemporary music festivals.

 The festival was founded by Dan Doeppel and Kevin Oxford in 1990 and is run by Peter Noble who joined Oxford for the 1994 event.
 It has been held at several locations in and around Byron Bay and is currently held at Tyagarah, 11 km north of Byron Bay town.
-Originally running for four days, it now runs for five days, from Thursday to Monday.

 The Boomerang Festival is an event within the festival dedicated to Indigenous Australian performance, art and culture.

-Bluesfest 2020 and 2021 were cancelled due to the COVID-19 pandemic in Australia.

 History

 The festival began in 1990 at the Arts Factory in Byron Bay as a four-day blues music event over the Easter weekend.
 It was founded by Dan Doeppel and Kevin Oxford in 1990 and is now run by Peter Noble who joined Oxford for the 1994 event.

 It has been held at several locations in and around Byron Bay and is currently held at Tyagarah, 11 kilometres drive north of Byron Bay town.
 It now runs for five days, from Thursday to Monday.
 From an original crowd of 6,000, it now attracts annual audiences of over 101,000 across the five days.
 Patrons range from locals to international visitors from a wide age range, including celebrities such as Matt Damon, Jason Momoa and Chris Hemsworth.

 In December 2004, Keven Oxford, a director and founder of the event, left the festival and sold his 50% share of the company to a consortium comprising Michael Chugg (managing director of Sydney-based Michael Chugg Entertainment), Daryl Herbert (CEO of Melbourne-based Definitive Events) and Glenn Wheatley (CEO of Melbourne-based Talentworks), who ran the festival with co-founder Peter Noble.
 Noble bought out the consortium in 2008 and now owns the festival alone.
 In 2010 Bluesfest moved to its permanent home at the 120-hectare Tyagarah Tea Tree farm.

-In 2014 the Boomerang Festival was introduced as part of Bluesfest.
+In 2014, the Boomerang Festival was introduced as part of Bluesfest.
 This is an event within the festival dedicated to Indigenous Australian performance, art and culture.

 2020

-Bluesfest 2020 was the first of 31 Bluesfests to be cancelled, due to event restrictions imposed when the COVID-19 pandemic in Australia occurred.
+Due to event restrictions imposed during the COVID-19 pandemic, the 2020 festival was the first Bluesfest to be cancelled in its history.